nicholalexander/youreuler/README.md

 ## A Note On the Naming

 A guy I met once pronounced URLs as "you're ul".
 But with no real empty space between the two words.
-And That was different.
+And that was different.
 It is only a happy accident that the name I picked also says Your Euler.
 Which I wish I an Euler.

 ## Installation

+`bundle install`

+## Running the App

+`rake run`

+*nb, you will need a redis instance running locally.*

+## Running the Test Suit, Rubocop, and Test Coverage Tools

+`rake`

+## Discussion

 ## TODO

+2. parse url for api requests
 1. custom errors
-2. parse url for url requests
 3. no api slugs and what else?

 ## Yaks